surajbhoji1208/react/ReadMe.txt

             outlet component is used to load the Children never use a <a> tag for routing  because its refreshing the page react give {link} component to this
+useParams: this is hook given by react router dom